 Rabbit Eye Conjunctivitis

-Also known as "pink eye," conjunctivitis is the inflammation of the pink part that surrounds your rabbit's eye.
-This pink to red colored fleshy part is called the conjunctiva.
-Rabbit eyes usually get bacterial conjunctivitis and require an antibiotic eye drop or ointment to treat it.
-Rabbits can get conjunctivitis from dirty water or an environment that would harbor bacteria, such as a dirty cage or a litter box that they like to lie in.
+Also known as "pink eye," conjunctivitis is inflammation of the pink flesh that surrounds your rabbit's eye.
+This pink- to red-colored fleshy part is called the conjunctiva.
+A rabbit can get conjunctivitis from dirty water or an environment that harbors bacteria, such as a dirty cage or a litter box that they like to lie in.

 Rabbit Eye Proptosis

-This is probably the worst type of eye problem and thankfully also the least commonly seen one in rabbits.
-Proptosis is when the eyeball pops out of your rabbit's head.
-Really the only way this would ever happen is if your bunny gets squeezed so hard that his eye comes out.
-This horrific problem usually only occurs due to a major trauma like a dog attack.
-The eye typically has to be removed, as it will be hanging from the optic nerve.
-Sometimes it can be surgically replaced.
+This is probably the worst type of eye problem and also the least common one in rabbits.
+Proptosis occurs when the eyeball pops out of your rabbit's head.
+Really the only way this would ever happen is because of major trauma, such as a dog attack, or if your bunny is squeezed so tightly that its eye comes out.

 Rabbit Eye Iris Prolapse

-Also referred to as a protruding iris, an iris prolapse is when the part of the eye that constricts and dilates, called the iris, sticks out of the clear, outermost layer of the eye, called the cornea.
-You may see this visible bump on the surface of your rabbit’s eye.
-An iris prolapse is painful and may go away with simple eye drops but sometimes surgery is needed to replace the protruding portion of the iris and suture the hole in the cornea closed.
-This is not a common eye problem.
+Also referred to as a protruding iris, an iris prolapse occurs when the part of the eye that constricts and dilates, called the iris, sticks out through the cornea.
+This is not a common eye problem, but if it occurs in your rabbit, you may see a visible bump on the surface of your rabbit’s eye.

 Blindness in Rabbits